arangodb/arangodb/Documentation/Books/Manual/GettingStarted/README.md

 ### Web interface

-The server itself (*arangod*) speaks HTTP / REST, but you can use the graphical web interface to keep it simple.
+The server itself (*arangod*) speaks HTTP / RESTful, but you can use the graphical web interface to keep it simple.
 There's also [arangosh](../Administration/Arangosh/README.md), a synchronous shell for interaction with the server.
 If you're a developer, you might